moderndive/moderndive_labs/PS8- sampling distributions/README.md

 * "Sampling terminology and notation" in [moderndive 8.3.1](https://moderndive.netlify.com/8-sampling.html#terminology-notation) and the
 * "Statistical definitions" in [moderndive 8.3.2](https://moderndive.netlify.com/8-sampling.html#statistical-definitions)

-that **everyone** in the history of all-time-ever intro stats courses struggle with!
+that **everyone** in the history of all-time-ever intro stats courses struggle with!!

 My only comments are: